QubitPi/athena/README.md

 Documentation
 -------------

-More information about Athena can be found [here](https://qubitpi.github.io/athena/)
+More information about Athena can be found [here][Athena Documentation]

 License
 -------

-The use and distribution terms for [Athena][Athena Home] are covered by the [Apache License, Version 2.0][Apache License, Version 2.0].
+The use and distribution terms for [Athena] are covered by the [Apache License, Version 2.0].

 <div align="center">
     <a href="https://opensource.org/licenses">